TekkyNeko/pvr-audiolink/README.md

 ## A repository of audio reactive prefabs for Unity, written in CSharp and HLSL, compatible with PoligonVR

-### This project only works on PVR Worlds CCK 0.3.3 and above

 AudioLink is a system that analyzes and processes in-world audio into many different highly reactive data streams and exposes the data to Scripts and Shaders.

 The per-frequency audio amplitude data is first read briefly into P# using Unity's GetOutputData.
 It is then sent to the GPU for signal processing and buffered into a CustomRenderTexture.
 Then, the CustomRenderTexture is broadcast globally (called `_AudioTexture`) which can be picked up by shaders both in-world and across all avatars.